bobjacobsen/csc-exercises/DataScience/index.md

 Each of these is a mix of pre-provided computations, explanations, and cells that you have to fill out.
 The first one (SCADA) is somewhat self-directed and open-ended; the last three are more step-by-step, but much larger.

 Pick one that sounds interesting and get as far as you can on it.
-Don't worry about completing them, they're significant projects that are meant to more than fill the exercise period.
+Don't worry about completing them, they're significant projects that are likely to more than fill the exercise period.

 ## General Information

 If you want to run these on your own machine, first install Jupyter Notebooks.
 There are several ways to do this, but perhaps the most straight-forward is to [use PIP](https://jupyter.org/install).
 Then checkout the exercise material to your machine.
 During the CERN School, please use the head of the `master` branch.
 After the School is over, you can checkout the `CSC2022` tag to get exactly these exercises.
-Finally, run the setup notebook to make sure you have the right libraries installed.
+Finally, run the top-level `setup` notebook to make sure you have the right libraries installed.

 ### Files